Reduction of a nonlinear system and its numerical solution using a fractional iterative method: Equations of a Hybrid Solar Receiver

 it is possible to define the following system of equations that corresponds to the combination of a solar photovoltaic system with a thermoelectric generator system \cite{bjork2015performance,bjork2018maximum}, which is named as a \textbf{hybrid solar receiver}

 whose deduction and some details about the difficulty in finding its solution may be found in the reference \cite{rodrigo2019performance}.
-The $ a_i $'s in the previous systems are constants defined by the following expressions
+The $ a_i $'s in the previous system are constants defined by the following expressions

 with the following particular values \cite{rodrigo2019performance}

 Using the system of equations \eqref{eq:004}, it is possible to define a function $f_1:\Omega \subset \nset{R}^5\to \nset{R}^5$, that is,